- Form and use

 Leaves are elliptical with finely toothed margins, mid to deep green above and silvery underneath due to a dense covering of white hairs.

 Flowers are white in small clusters, male and female flowers on separate plants (January-June).

 The small, soft mulberry like fruit up to 6mm in diameter is eaten as bush tucker.
 It is sweet, but variable in taste, and you have to work hard to get a good meal.
 It contains many small seeds, ripe from May-July.

 Grow from fresh seed or cuttings (which strike easily).

 Pipturus from Greek "pipto" to fall and "oura", of the tail - in reference to the hairy tail-like stigma.
 Another reference (Peter Hendry in Butterfly and Other Inveterbrates Club Newsletter of June 2006) suggests the tail might refer to the long petiole, acting like a tail for the leaf.
 Peter cites Baines & James (Australian Plant Genera), Elliot, Roder, Jones & David (Encyclopedia of Australian Plants) and Sankowsky (Garden on the wing).
 Argenteus is Latin for silvery, for the undersurface of the leaves.

-Host plant for several butterflies and other insects including the Jezebel Nymph (Mynes geoffroyi guerini), Yellow Admiral (Vanessa itea), Speckled Line-blue (Catopyrops florinda halys) Blue Banded Eggfly (Hypolimnas alimena) and the Varied Eggfly (Hypolimnas bolina); and Indigo Flash (Rapala varuna).
+Host plant for many butterflies and other insects (BOIC 2002) including: White or Jezebel Nymph (Mynes geoffroyi guerini); Yellow Admiral (Vanessa itea); Speckled Line-blue (Catopyrops florinda halys); Blue Banded Eggfly (Hypolimnas alimena); Varied Eggfly (Hypolimnas bolina); and Indigo Flash (Rapala varuna).

 The flowers are used by adult butterflies for nectar.